Game Preview: Orlando Solar Bears vs. Greenville Swamp Rabbits

 AFFILIATE NOTES:

-The Toronto Marlies visit the Albany Devils tonight, while the Toronto Maple Leafs are coming off of a 3-2 overtime victory at Tampa Bay last night and return to Toronto in preparation for their outdoor meeting with the Detroit Red Wings in the Centennial Classic on New Year's Day.
+Brett Findlay was held off the scoresheet as the Toronto Marlies fell last night by a 4-2 score at Albany, while the Toronto Maple Leafs take on the Detroit Red Wings in the Centennial Classic on New Year's Day.

 NEW APP: